A tiny computer that runs your website 24/7 from home.

 Site stops working randomly?

 Your internet provider probably changed your public IP.
-Run curl v4.ident.me and update it in yxorp.
+Install the auto-updater above to fix this automatically, or SSH into your Pi and run curl v4.ident.me to get the new IP, then update it in yxorp.

 Still broken?
 Reach out to me: cyrus@freshman.dev.